Soluto/tweek/README.md

 More on [Context.](https://tweek.soluto.io/concepts/context/intro-to-context)

-#### Gradual Feature Release
+#### Gradual feature release

-Create new key in the editor "my_app/sign_button/is_enabled" with value type "boolean" and default value False.
+Create a new key in the editor "my_app/sign_button/is_enabled" with value type "boolean" and default value False.
-Add new rule, remove all conditions, set the the rule value to gradual release with 50%.
+Add a new rule, remove all conditions, set the the rule value to gradual release with 50%.
-Try querying configuration with different users and You'll have different results.
+Try querying configuration with different users and you'll have different results.

 - http://localhost:8081/api/v2/values/my_app/sign_button/is_enabled?user=barny
 - http://localhost:8081/api/v2/values/my_app/sign_button/is_enabled?user=robin